 bi is the ith binary digit.

-The binary point is shown four places to the left of the LSB.
-In this example, therefore, the number is said to have four fractional bits, or a fraction length of four.
+Bits to the left of the binary point are integer bits and/or sign bits, and bits to the right of the binary point are fractional bits.
+Number of bits to the left of the binary point is known as the integer length.
+The binary point in this example is shown four places to the left of the LSB.
+Therefore, the number is said to have four fractional bits, or a fraction length of four.

-Two's complement is the most common representation of signed fixed-point numbers and is used by System Toolbox software.
+Two's complement –– Two's complement is the most common representation of signed fixed-point numbers.
 See Two's Complement for more information.

 where the slope can be expressed as